openforis/accuracy-assessment/README.md

 ## Configuration for desktop version
 The following programs are need for the application to run

 ### R from www.r-project.org

 ### Rstudio from www.rstudio.org
+For the first time you run the application, you have to install the Shiny package
+> install.packages("shiny")

 Several packages are needed for the application to run, they will be downloaded if missing from your libraries (may take long the first time)